microft/microft.github.io/README.md

-# Biscuit theme for Jekyll
+# My site based using Jekyll and Biscuit theme

 [Biscuit](http://sblisesivdin.github.io/biscuit) is a single-page responsive Jekyll theme.
 This is the most simple and still-good-looking Jekyll theme that you can find.